VR goggles against drug crime

-According to the Center against Child Trafficking and Human Trafficking (CKM), the number of victims of criminal exploitation is increasing in Rotterdam.
-Socalled 'extractors' in particular pose a major problem.
-These are young people who empty containers with drugs for a fee.
-Dozens of the ejectors who have been arrested in recent years came from Charlois.
-And those extortionists are getting younger: this year a 14-year-old boy was arrested.
+According to the Centre against Child Trafficking and Human Trafficking (CKM), the number of victims of criminal exploitation is increasing in Rotterdam.
+So-called ‘extractors’ in particular pose a major problem.
+These are young people who empty for a fee the containers full of drugs aimed at being sold in the streets.
+Dozens of ‘extractors’ arrested in recent years come from Charlois.
+Furthermore, they are being recruited at an increasingly young age: a 14 year-old boy was arrested earlier this year.

 Realistic and intense